jrodriguezjr/vagrant-escluster/README.md

 # vagrant-escluster

 ## Intro
 Elasticsearch is a popular open source search server that is used for real-time distributed search and analysis of data.
-When used for anything other than development, Elasticsearch should be deployed across multiple servers as a cluster, for the best performance, stability, and scalability.

 This repo will show you how to install and configure a production Elasticsearch cluster on CentOS 7.